pritam-kr/quiz/README.md

 ## Key Features

 - Users can do a simple login using their name and email.
-- Multiple choice questions with a timer feature
 - Users can see the status of questions attended, visited, and correct answers.
-- Playing history of attended quiz
 - Quizs on General knowledge, history, and science

 ## Getting Started